 The second weather word is blizzard.
 This is related to snow, you can only have a blizzard in snow.
 This is when it snows so much that you cannot see very well, driving is dangerous and even walking can be hard.
 In fact, people often use the word when it is snowing heavily and actually not a blizzard.

 Our last weather word is gust.
 A gust is a single blast of wind that is very strong that then goes away.
-During storms there are often gusts of faster wind and times where it is slower.
+During storms, there are often gusts of faster wind and times when it is slower.
 A gust can be very strong and even cause damage in some storms.
 Some people call a windy day “gusty”; “it’s very gusty outside”.

 Another work term this word means a person you work with.
 A colleague can be anyone in the company you work for; they may be in the office with you or in another office in another country.
 If they work for the same company they are a colleague.
 It is a nice word and is often used when two companies work together as a way of saying everyone is working together.